Requests for medical records

 Access to online summary medical records

-By the end of March 2015 we will be launching a new service so that you can access a summary of your medical records online.
+You can access a summary of your medical records online.
 This will enable you to view details such as your medications, allergies and adverse reactions through a secure and confidential website.

 Access to medical records from 'hub' practices

 As part of the Richmond GP Alliance we are currently able to offer appointments at four other local surgeries.
 These appointments can be booked through our practice and are available Monday to Sunday from 8am to 8pm.
 If you have an appointment at one of these hub practices the GP there will be able to access your medical records - you will be asked for your consent before they do so.

 The NHS Summary Care Record (SCR) has been implemented in this area.
 The SCR will be held confidentially and will only be available to other NHS healthcare staff involved in your care.
 It will contain details of medications you are on or cannot take, your name, address, date of birth and NHS number and any allergies that you have.
 If you would like further details of the SCR or an opt-out form please ask at reception.

 This practice will be taking part in an important national project about diabetes care and treatment in the NHS.
 To take part we will share information about your diabetes care and treatment with the NDA.
 The type of information, and how it is shared, is controlled by law and enforced by strict rules of confidentiality and security.

 For more information see the NDA webpage at http://www.content.digital.nhs.uk/nda.